-For Version 1.0 files, the option line shall immediately precede any data lines and shall be the first non-comment line in the file.
+For Version 1.0 and Version 1.1 files, the option line shall precede any data lines and shall be the first non-comment, non-blank line in the file.

-The reference resistance defines the system reference for the S-parameter data and the normalization used on G-, H-, Y-, and Z-parameter data.
+The option line reference resistance defines the reference for the S-parameter data and the normalization used on G-, H-, Y-, and Z-parameter data in Version 1.0 and Version 1.1 files.

-For Version 2.0 files, the option line shall follow the [Version] keyword and argument and precede the [Number of Ports] keyword and argument.
+For Version 2.0 and Version 2.1 files, the option line shall follow the [Version] keyword and argument and precede the [Number of Ports] keyword and argument.